c53hzn/april-cms/README.md

 You can use the interface to create/modify/delete blog articles, which are stored as Markdown files in `blog` folder.

+**Please note that you must use full slug with date in `related_blog` rather than short slug.**

 Interface Preview

 ![preview](img/preview.png)

+For `related_blog`, you can use dropdown menu to select related blog slugs.

 ### API